• Blog

 How to care for a dental bridge

 The health and strength of the remaining teeth are critical to the success of the dental bridge.
 It's especially important with a bridge to avoid tooth decay and gum disease, which can lead to tooth loss.
-If you want to take good care of your teeth and gums, you should do the following:

 Brush your teeth twice a day and floss once a day: Brushing and flossing properly can be demonstrated by a dental professional.
 You'll most likely use a threader floss, which allows you to slide the floss between the bridge and your gums.